alonsoir/IfRemovingARealUseCase/Post.md

 Once removed all the `else`, we are going to duplicate some conditions in order to have only one `if` clause inside another `if`.
-At a first glance, it could seem complicated to understand but it is actually pretty simple.
+At a first glance, it could seem complicated to understand but it is actually pretty simple 🚀.
 We start by duplicating `isMyCompany(flight)` in the two external `if` clauses.
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/623019ec167ea7a0e6e5c0b0057d2bf8a83da9f1/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 ```diff